evernym/sgl/docs/reference.md

 #### Rule.id
 This field is optional and often omitted -- hence it is not shown in the example above.
-If present, it provides a convenient identifier that can be used to refer to the rule.
+If present, it is a string that provides a convenient identifier to reference the rule.
 It is not used by SGL processing.

 ### Privileges
 You make up privilege names.
 They should be short tokens without leading,